naveed-ahmad/emoji-button/README.md

 This is very modified fork of [emoji-button](https://emoji-button.js.org).
 Stuff we've changed:
 - Added the short name of each emoji
-- Instead of unicode emoji, picker will paste short name of emoji when user select an emoji
+- Instead of unicode, picker will paste short name when user select an emoji
-- Removed twemoji
+- Removed twemoji dependency
 - Added CDN support for custom emojies
 - Renamed the keys in data file to reduce the package size( We're at ~ 170kb, down from 270kb) BIG WIN!!